JDevlieghere/InTeXration/docs/install.md

 ```

 No return to the root of the repository to start the installation process.
 Installing the application itself is pretty easy.
 Just run the `setup.py` file as illustrated below:

 ```bash
 $ sudo python3 setup.py install
 ```

 ## Configuring

 As explained in [this document](https://github.com/JDevlieghere/InTeXration/blob/master/docs/config.md) some files are necessary for InTeXration to run properly.
 Summarized: InTeXration can create these automatically for you if it has the right privileges.
-Therefore you might want to **run it as root for the first run**.
+Make sure InTeXration can create directories and files in the folder `/home/intexration`.
+A possible way to do so is starting it as the root user.

 ```bash
 $ sudo python3 -m intexration